 If you’re in a crowded industry like Printed.com (on-demand printing), then you’d do well to showcase your product: Show people what your product really looks like.
 No, not a mockup: the real thing!
 Especially if your real thing is as slick and sleek as Printed.com’s newest collection, which clearly shows its high quality, muted colors, and appeal to the Millennial aesthetic.

 Best in class for: Real talk, not digital mock-ups

 If there’s anything book-lovers love more than a good book, is a good book and great ambiance.
-And that’s why this cover photo is so perfect: Low lighting, powdery snow, and a window full of books – it’s the reader trifecta.
+And that’s why the Wild Rumpus Books cover photo is so perfect: Low lighting, powdery snow, and a window full of books – it’s the reader trifecta.
 Bonus points for another of their cover photos, which showcases the free-range chickens that freely roam the bookstore.

 Winners: food & beverage

 With environmental causes top-of-mind among many consumers today, Snapple plays it smart by using its Facebook cover photo real estate to promote its new recycled bottles, now made with 100% recycled plastic.
 Plus, the bright yellow banner lets Snapple fans know that they’ll still get the same great Snapple taste they love while doing their part to preserve the environment by making a purchase from this environmentally minded brand.

 Best in class for: Promoting environmentally friendly change

 And the award for most drool-inducing photo goes to… In A Pickle!
 Well done.
 So very, very well done.
 In A Pickle, a restaurant that showcases many unique-to-them creations, does a fantastic job at transmitting taste, scent, and texture through their cover photos.
 I mean, if this image doesn’t grab your cravings by the horns, then another one will.
 Guaranteed.
 And that’s definitely the point.